ethyca/fides/docs/fidesops/docs/guides/storage.md

 ## Overview

-Access requests requests will produce a data package upon completion.
+Access requests will produce a data package upon completion.
 This data will need to be uploaded to a storage destination (e.g. an S3 bucket).

 Fidesops never stores privacy request results locally, so you’ll need to configure at least one storage destination if you wish to process Access requests.